provectus/swiss-army-kube/QUICKSTART.md

 The Swiss Army Kube repository has three main directories that provide a minimal set of resources allowing to comfortably start the development of a new IaC project:

 * `charts`  - local Helm repository for Helm charts that can't be retrieved from public repositories.
+* `docs`    - more detailed documentation and various FAQ's
 * `example` - directory to be used as a template for your projects that includes configuration files for modules and variables.
 * `modules` - Terraform modules (must-have and optional) to deploy your cluster with.